iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Set Projections and Dist.md

 > $$

 **Proof**:
-This is a property of convex set, not projection in general, it's listed in [[Convexity Sets Properties]]
+This is a property of convex set, not projection in general, it's listed in [[Convex Sets Properties]]